MattSedmak/Ignite_exercise_2.0/README.md

 # Ignite Exercise

 This is my first app built with React and Styled Components.
+Fetch github repositories and display them on the screen when the user clicks on the increment or decrement button, handle and display any errors the API might throw.
+The counter acts as the index for the array that stores the API endpoints.
+Ex If the counter is 0 `eslint/eslint` will be displayed as Elint is the fist item in the array.

 ## Install

 Clone the repo: `git clone https://github.com/MattSedmak/Ignite_exercise_2.0.git`

 In the project directory, you can run: `npm start`
-The app in the development mode.\
+The app will run in the development mode.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.